 Would you like more information on Human Design?
 You’re invited to visit and like my Facebook page Embrace Human Design.
 Feel free to post comments and ask questions there.

 “There is no one else like you, and only you can live out the magic and power of your unique gifts and contributions.
 I would love to help you validate the truth of who you are, and how you’re designed to interact profoundly and compassionately with others, as well as provide you with practical tools specific to your design that will create a greater experience of ease and grace, and alignment in your life.” ~ Ruth Brennan

-Ruth Brennan is an IHDS Certified Professional Analyst, Certified BG5 Career & Business Consultant and Certified Professional Teacher of the Foundational Knowledge of Human Design who lives in Vancouver, Washington.
+Ruth Brennan is an IHDS Certified Professional Analyst, Certified BG5 Career & Business Consultant and Certified Teacher of Human Design.
+She currently lives in the beautiful Pacific Northwestern area of the U.S.